Modern Times Season 8: 1915-1925 From the Great War to the Roaring Twenties

 Dr. Megan Seaholm, Senior Lecturer, Department of History

 The “Sears Modern Home,” Epitome of the American Dream: An Up-to-Date House, Customized to Your Needs, Shipped by Rail, and Financed by Sears (March 23, 2014)

 John Volz, AIA, Historical Architect, Volz O’Connell Hutson, Austin and Candace Volz, ASID, Decorative Arts Historian, Volz O’Connell Hutson, Austin

-Reservations: To make your reservation, you may call the House and make a payment over the phone, send your payment by mail, or use the Paypal button below (no Paypal account needed!).
+Reservations: To make your reservation, you may call the House and make a payment over the phone, send your payment by mail, or use the Paypal button below.
 Payments at the door accepted, but please note, some events sell out quickly!